shikhar3295/adam2392.github.io/content/blog/travel/Africa/Travel Blog - Morocco.md

 ## Sights
 ### Casablanca
 #### 1. Hassan II Mosque
+A big mosque that is next to the ocean.
+Not a bad place!
+Make sure you wear appropriate clothing.

 #### 2. Quartier Tabous
 The main souk of Casablanca.
 It's not that big compared to